Chart Color Schemes

 Residential development activity is lower than average in Ipswich according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Ipswich has seen approximately 4 new homes approved annually.
-Between FY-21 and FY-25, around 23 homes were approved, with no approvals recorded so far in FY-26.
-This translates to an estimated average of 2 new residents per year per dwelling constructed over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Ipswich has seen around 4 new homes approved per year.
+Between financial years FY-21 and FY-25, approximately 23 homes were approved, with no approvals recorded so far in FY-26.
+This results in an average of about 2 new residents per year per dwelling constructed over the past five financial years.

-This supply and demand balance creates stable market conditions.
-The average construction value of new homes is $444,000, suggesting a focus on premium properties.
-In terms of commercial development, $161.4 million in approvals have been recorded this financial year, indicating strong momentum.
-Comparatively, Ipswich shows reduced construction activity relative to Greater Brisbane (85.0% below regional average per person) and nationally (reflecting market maturity).
-However, recent periods have seen increased development activity.
-New building activity comprises 40.0% detached dwellings and 60.0% townhouses or apartments, marking a shift from the area's existing housing composition of 68.0% houses.
-This trend may indicate decreasing availability of developable sites and reflect changing lifestyles.
+Supply and demand appear well-balanced, maintaining stable market conditions.
+The average construction value of new homes is $444,000, indicating a focus on premium properties by developers.
+In FY-26, commercial development approvals totalled $161.4 million, demonstrating strong commercial development momentum in the area.
+Compared to Greater Brisbane, Ipswich shows significantly reduced construction activity, with 85.0% below the regional average per person.
+This constraint typically reinforces demand and pricing for existing properties.
+However, recent periods have seen an increase in development activity.
+New building activity comprises 40.0% detached dwellings and 60.0% townhouses or apartments, marking a shift from the area's current housing composition of 68.0% houses.

-The location has approximately 318 people per dwelling approval, indicating a low density market.
-Future projections estimate Ipswich to add 1,726 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+This trend indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+Ipswich has approximately 318 people per dwelling approval, suggesting a low density market.
+Future projections estimate an addition of 1,727 residents by 2041, based on the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development